SoniaVadhnani/calculator-behavior/multiplication.md

 And I type another irrational number
 And I press "equals"

-Then - I see the result as "multiplied number" upto
-5 decimal places except if "0".
+Then - I see the result as "multiplied number" upto five decimal places except if "0".

 ## Scenario: Simple multiplication